allans-salazar/YoutubeConverter/README.md

 I grabbed the icon from this website: https://www.iconarchive.com/show/papirus-apps-icons-by-papirus-team/youtube-dl-icon.html

-*Python Library 'pyube' no longer is being support making the application unable to work as well*
+*Python Library 'pytube' no longer is being support making the application unable to work as well*